SubliminalsChannel/Scripts/Video Descriptions/Buyers Guide.md

+# First Look
+Kruger P72 Archimedes Emerald - Welcome to another installment of #AStarCitizensFirstLook What's up Citizens, this is SubliminaL here and In this first look, we’ll take a quick tour of the #KrugerP72ArchimedesEmerald exterior, and interior.
+As well as see my first impressions during a flight test around Port Olisar and through the wind ridden atmosphere of New Babbage in the new 3.10 flight model.

+Subscriber Time Stamp ► 0:00:00

 # Loadout Guide
 MAKE MODEL VARIANT Loadout - Welcome to another installment of #AStarCitizensLoadoutGuide What's up Citizens, this is SubliminaL here, and In this guide we will discuss my recommendations for both weapons and components for your #MAKEMODELVARIANT in #StarCitizen